Skip to contents

 Details

-The ‘SISe’ model contains two compartments; number of susceptible (S) and number of infectious (I).
-Additionally, it contains an environmental compartment to model shedding of a pathogen to the environment.
-Consequently, the model has two state transitions,
+The SISe model contains two compartments: Susceptible (\(S\)) and Infected (\(I\)).
+Additionally, it includes a continuous environmental compartment (\(\varphi\)) to model the shedding of a pathogen to the environment.

 $$\frac{d\varphi(t)}{dt} = \frac{\alpha I(t)}{N(t)} - \beta(t) \varphi(t) + \epsilon$$